d12frosted/elpa-mirror/stable-melpa/electric-ospl-readme.txt

   `electric-ospl-maximum-lookback-chars', which determines how far to look back to find the end of a sentence.

- - Finally, you can configure ignoring of OSPL in certain circumstances using the `ospl-ignore-electric-functions` hook.
+ - Additionally, the `electric-ospl-sentence-end-functions' hook determines if point is currently at the end of a sentence.
+It defaults to using the regexp returned by `sentence-end' but may be extended to use sentence-end determination logic provided by other packages.

+ - Finally, you can configure ignoring of OSPL in certain circumstances using the `electric-ospl-ignore-electric-functions' hook.
 This variable defaults to ignoring when the last thing was in the ignored abbreviations list.
 It is used by checking, one-by-one for a function which returns non-nil.
 An example use is below.

 (add-hook 'LaTeX-mode-hook (defun my/latex-ospl-config ()
                              (add-hook 'electric-ospl-ignore-electric-functions